ManasPandya7/road-accident-dashboard-uk/README.md

 This project analyzes patterns behind road accidents in the UK to answer:
 - Which road types are most dangerous?
 - Do weather and road conditions affect severity?
 - Are certain vehicles involved in fatal crashes more often?

-The dashboard provides a visual story of accident severity, conditions, and trends across UK districts.
+  The dashboard visualizes accident severity, weather and road conditions, vehicle involvement, and trends across UK districts.

 ---
 ## 🌐 Live Dashboard